 Being a support doesn’t mean we should try and fix other people’s problems.
 We just need to be a good listener and have a caring manner.
 We also need to make sure we don’t judge, even if we don’t agree with what someone else says.

-Although support is fundamental, it becomes much harder to maintain, when someone is dealing with physical or emotional issues and the other person needs to understand and act as a support.
+Although support is a fundamental need, it becomes much harder to maintain when one person is dealing with physical or emotional issues and the other needs to understand and act as a support.

 How we choose to support is the backbone to all good relationships.